-Justin Shekoski is a musician from Orange County, California, currently residing in Lake Elsinore, Ca. He is primarily known for his role as the guitar player and a founding member of the rock band, Saosin but is now the guitarist for The Used.
-He is also being recognized as an educator of music as much as a performer, with much of his time spent teaching music through the way of the guitar to students of all ages and backgrounds all over the world.
+Justin Shekoski is a musician from Orange County, California, currently residing in Lake Elsinore, Ca. He is primarily known for his role as the guitar player and a founding member of the rock band Saosin.
+As well being the guitarist & primary songwriter of The Used.
+Along with performing he’s also and educator of music with much of his time spent teaching music through the way of the guitar to students of all ages and backgrounds all over the world.

 Growing up with records constantly playing and a high regard always put towards the art of music, Justin’s musical life began at a very young age.
 At age 10, he was given his first electric guitar.
 In the beginning, as a product of the 1980’s, most of his efforts were geared toward learning the techniques of all of the emerging virtuosos of the time.